minhdna/JPS/docs/proposal.md

 ### Summary for Project

 For our project, we chose our agent to solve a Jumping Puzzle.
 The Jumping Puzzle has a start and <br />
 a destination block.
 The agent must get from the start to the destination block.
 However, unlike <br />
 regular mazes, mazes in the Jumping Puzzle have missing blocks that the agent can fall through. <br /> The agent must avoid these gaps and successfully reach the destination block.
 Our input semantics <br />
 will be the generated maze mission.
 The agent will not be aware of its environment and only has <br />
 information about the current state.
 The output of each mission will be the path the agent found <br />
 and a cost of the path the agent found from the optimal path. <br />

 The ability for a character to jump is a key mechanism in many successful games.
-Jumping Puzzles takes this mechanism <br />
+Jumping Puzzles takes <br />
-to a whole new level in which the player's knowledge of where to jump and when to jump can decide whether they pass the <br /> level or not.
-Games like Guild Wars and Assassin's creed implement this feature to some extent while games like Super <br /> Mario are based entirely on Jumping Puzzles.
-A Jumping Puzzle AI would allow game developers to test whether a Jumping <br /> Puzzle is able to be completed/whether it is too easy or hard.
-The field of robotics is fairly new but that doesn't stop <br /> researchers from having visions of robots saving people from catastrophes or fighting in wars in place of humans.
-Like <br /> Minecraft, the real world is not just flat lands.
-If a robot is going to perform those functions, it will need to be able <br /> to,  not only walk, but to learn to climb and maybe even jump!
-That is why we find a Jumping Puzzle AI to be very <br /> interesting and we hope to potentially unearth many more applications it has on the world.
+this mechanism to a whole new level in which the player's knowledge of where to jump and when to jump can <br />
+decide whether they pass the level or not.
+Games like Guild Wars and Assassin's creed implement this feature <br />
+to some extent while games like Super Mario are based entirely on Jumping Puzzles.
+A Jumping Puzzle AI would <br />
+allow game developers to test whether a Jumping Puzzle is able to be completed/whether it is too easy or hard. <br />
+The field of robotics is fairly new but that doesn't stop researchers from having visions of robots saving people <br />
+from catastrophes or fighting in wars in place of humans.
+Like Minecraft, the real world is not just flat lands. <br /> If a robot is going to perform those functions, it will need to be able to, not only walk, but to learn to climb <br />
+and maybe even jump!
+That is why we find a Jumping Puzzle AI to be very interesting and we hope to potentially <br />
+unearth many more applications it has on the world. <br />

 ### AI/ML Algorithms